semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 @## General principles

-These principles were inspired by an [article from the Google design team](https://design.google/library/designers-guide-accessibility-research/) 🖤
+These principles were inspired by the [article from the Google design team](https://design.google/library/designers-guide-accessibility-research/) 🖤

 - Try accessibility technologies on yourself.
 - Develop your empathy and open-mindedness to new things.